Help Me (House): Ratings and viewership

 The episode was watched by 11.06 million American viewers, the 17th highest watched program of the week.
-Between the 18–49 category, the show received 5.6 million viewers and was the 9th most watched program within the 18–49 viewers.
+Between the 18–49 age category, the show received 5.6 million viewers and was the 9th most watched program of the week for that category.
 The program, broadcast by Global Total, was watched by 2.55 million Canadians, making it the 4th highest watched program of the week in Canada.